What Does An Underwriter Do? Underwriting Through The Eyes Of An Underwriter

 There are 4 steps to getting a mortgage:

-Applying for a mortgage can seem intimidating at first, but it doesn’t have to be.
+Applying for a mortgage can initially seem intimidating, but it doesn’t have to be.
 You just need to know your budget and what you can afford, as well as how much house you want to buy.

 Here are some tips for making the mortgage process easier: